Check the Zabbix Home Page at http://www.zabbix.com for information about the current version and for downloading instructions.

 Support for HTML and PNG images is required.
 Cookies and Java Script must be enabled.
 Latest versions of Mozilla Firefox, Microsoft Internet Explorer, Opera and Konqueror are supported.
 Other browsers (Google Chrome, Apple Safari) may work with Zabbix as well.

-Zabbix Server and Proxy support four database engines:
+Zabbix Server and Proxy support five database engines:

-Zabbix configuration data requires fixed amount of disk space and does not grow much.
+Zabbix configuration data require a fixed amount of disk space and do not grow much.

-Zabbix database size mainly depends on these variables, which define amount of stored historical data:
+Zabbix database size mainly depends on these variables, which define the amount of stored historical data:

-This is average number of new values Zabbix server receives every second.
-For example, if we have 3000 items for monitoring with refresh rate of 60 seconds, number of values per seconds is calculated as 3000/60 = 50.
+This is the average number of new values Zabbix server receives every second.
+For example, if we have 3000 items for monitoring with refresh rate of 60 seconds, the number of values per second is calculated as 3000/60 = 50.

 It means that 50 new values are added to Zabbix database every second.

 Zabbix keeps values for a fixed period of time, normally several weeks or months.
-Each new value required certain amount of disk space for data and index.
+Each new value requires a certain amount of disk space for data and index.

 So, if we would like to keep 30 days of history and we receive 50 values per second, total number of values will be around (30*24*3600)* 50 = 129.600.000, or about 130M of values.

-Depending on used database engine, type of received values (floats, integers, strings, log files, etc), disk space for keeping a single value may vary from 40 bytes to hundreds of bytes.
+Depending on the database engine used, type of received values (floats, integers, strings, log files, etc), the disk space for keeping a single value may vary from 40 bytes to hundreds of bytes.
 Normally it is around 50 bytes per value.
 In our case, it means that 130M of values will require 130M * 50 bytes = 6.5GB of disk space.

-Zabbix keeps 1 hour max/min/avg/count statistics for each item in table trends.
+Zabbix keeps a 1-hour max/min/avg/count set of values for each item in the table trends.
 The data is used for trending and long period graphs.
+The one hour period can not be customised.

 Each Zabbix event requires approximately 130 bytes of disk space.
-It is hard number of events generated by Zabbix daily.
-In worst case scenario, we may assume that Zabbix generates one event per second.
+It is hard to estimate the number of events generated by Zabbix daily.
+In the worst case scenario, we may assume that Zabbix generates one event per second.

-The table contains formulas that can be used to calculate disk space required for Zabbix system:
+The table contains formulas that can be used to calculate the disk space required for Zabbix system:

 So, the total required disk space can be calculated as: